achankra/cnpe/lesson5/README.md

-# Lesson 5 – Governance, Trust & Compliance
+# Lesson 5 – Compliance demo: automated policy enforcement

 **Automated Policy Enforcement at the Point of Change**

 This lesson demonstrates how modern platform teams replace manual governance with **automated, version-controlled guardrails** that provide instant feedback